alexpetros/showdown-autopsy/README.md

 # Autopsy - Pokemon Showdown Battle Reports
-A mildly-reasonable tool to translate Showdown battle logs into data.
+A mildly-reasonable tool to translate [Pokemon Showdown](https://play.pokemonshowdown.com/) battle logs into data.
 Written POSIX-compatible awk, so it should work with literally any awk installation you have.

 The only pre-requisite is that you have to understand command-line basics (pipes, STDIN, and so on).